MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/pairboarding/index.md

 ## Instructions

-Pair with someone new every day.
+Pair assignmnents change each day.
 One in the pair takes question set A, the other takes question set B. The interviewer has the problem and its solution.
 He/she makes the other student, the interviewee, solve the problem as if they were doing a real interview.
 The interviewer cannot